Picking strawberries in Mexico for U.S. tables leaves workers asking for more

 "You keep quiet, and keep working covered in blood," added Perfecto, a 38-year-old whose main diet consists of refried beans or flour tortillas sprinkled with salt.

-Perfecto works for Mexican firm BerryMex, a major supplier for Driscoll's.
-A BerryMex representative said it pays workers on a regular contract even if they are sick.
-But the representative also said temporary workers, who make up about 75 percent of its workforce, are not paid for fruit they have not picked.

-In the last few months, labourers have expressed increasing anger over conditions that even some conservative Mexican media have characterized as "near slavery".
+In the last few months, laborers have expressed increasing anger over conditions that even some conservative Mexican media have characterized as "near slavery".

 On March 18, more than 200 protesting workers on the peninsula were arrested in a clash with local authorities.
 Several protesters were injured on Saturday in fresh disturbances.